KBRATech/Cache/README.md

 $result = $cacheService->get($query, $params);
 ```

-You can also save some tags associated with the cache data, which can be use later to remove items from the cache:
+You can also save some tags associated with the cache data, which can be used later to remove items from the cache:

 ```
 $tags = [$userName, 'portfolio'];